clarkezone/clarkezone.github.io/_posts/2023-10-31-tailscale-operator.md

 ## Introduction
 In this post I tell the story of my attempt to replace an <a href="https://q6o.to/bpdbk3sts" target="_blank">existing workable but cumbersome solution for Tailscale traffic routing</a> for my Kubernetes homelab with the simplicity and elegance of the <a href="https://q6o.to/bptsk8sop" target="_blank">Tailscale Operator for Kubernetes</a> which just went into public beta.
 Along the way I share learnings about a compatibility gotcha with recent Ubuntu distros including the work-around, as well as a mini tutorial on deploying a private version of the operator from source.
 I cover both the Kubernetes service incarnation as well as the <a href="https://q6o.to/ghptsc9048" target="_blank">awesome new L7 ingress capability that was recently merged</a>.

-I also recorded <a href="https://q6o.to/czyttsk8sop" target="_blank">a demo</a> that shows the operator working in a k3s-based home cluster running on Raspberry Pis.
+I also recorded <a href="#wrap-up" target="_blank">a demo</a> that shows the operator working in a k3s-based home cluster running on Raspberry Pis.

 ## Tailscale X Kubernetes
 <img style="width:370;height:270px" src="/static/img/2023-tailscaleoperator/Redpill.jpg" > <br/>

-I've been deep down the Kubernetes selfhosting rabbit hole for a while now with multiple home clusters running <a href="https://q6o.to/k3sa">k3s</a>.
+I've been deep down the Kubernetes selfhosting rabbit hole for a while now with multiple home clusters running <a href="https://q6o.to/k3sa" target="_blank">k3s</a>.
 Outside of learning Linux and Kubernetes, I have been embracing homelabs as part of a strategy to regain control over my digital footprint running home instances of a number of services including links <a href="https://github.com/dani-garcia/vaultwarden" target="_blank">Bitwarden</a>, <a href="https://www.home-assistant.io" target="_blank">Home Assistant</a>, <a href="https://about.gitea.com" target="_blank">Gitea</a> and a private instance of docker hub to name a few.
 And this is where the interesting union of Kubernetes selfhosting and Tailscale comes about.

 The services I host are largely private in the sense that they don’t need to be internet visible but they do need to be reachable from all devices.
 Which means internet somehow.
 Putting these services on the tailnet that connects all devices makes them available securely everywhere without the need or risks inherent of exposing them publicly on the internet.
 It's a bit like a virtual private intranet.